jotpowers/Hobbies/tshirts/README.md

 I've never had a problem I'm interested in solving that I can't solve faster in [Perl](http://www.perl.org) than in [Python](http://www.python.org), because I learned Perl back in 19 _cough_ _cough_ and haven't needed to learn Python.

-But then came COVID.
+Then came COVID.
 Now I have a problem, and it's not time sensitive, so why not?

 # Problem Statement

 Ok, straight up, this is incredibly geeky.
 Probably over the top.
 I get that.
 Just go with me.

-Because of COVID, all I wear every day is short-sleeved tshirts and shorts.
+Because of COVID all I wear, every day, is short-sleeved tshirts and shorts.
 Yes, I live in Arizona, so it makes more sense.

-But.
+But:

 1. I don't want to just wear the same color shirt day after day.
 2. I don't want to wear the same "themed" shirt day after day.